 Interview with Bioarchaeologist Dr. Andrew Nelson

-MOA had the opportunity to sit down with Dr. Andrew Nelson, an Associate Professor in Anthropology at Western University, to discuss some of his more recent work including his contribution to the Art Gallery of Ontario Small Wonders exhibition that includes a Virtual Reality Medieval Prayer Bead, now available at MOA.
+MOA had the opportunity to sit down with Dr. Andrew Nelson, an Associate Professor in Anthropology at Western University, to discuss some of his more recent work, including his contribution to the Art Gallery of Ontario’s Small Wonders exhibition, which includes a Virtual Reality Medieval Prayer Bead, now available at MOA.

-Andrew’s research interest are focused in two major subfields of anthropology; biological anthropology and archaeology.
-When he is not scanning artifacts in Sustainable Archaeology or on the many research projects at Western University, Andrew can be found navigating the complexities of archaeological sites both local and abroad.
+Andrew’s research interest are focused in two major subfields of anthropology: biological anthropology and archaeology.
+When he is not scanning artifacts in Sustainable Archaeology or working on the many research projects at Western University, Andrew can be found navigating the complexities of archaeological sites both local and abroad.

 How is the MicroCT scanner important in better understanding archaeological material?

 The microCT scanner allows non-destructive analysis of the composition and method of construction of archaeological materials.
 For instance, with ceramics, one can understand the choice of tempers, the means of construction of a vessel (slab, coil etc) and how the clay was prepared (the distribution of particles throughout the clay).
 The key elements are the non-destructive nature of the analysis and the three dimensionality of the information that is provided.

 Tell us about your research on the MicroCT Scanner in Sustainable Archaeology: Western

 Most of my work has been exploratory, answering questions such as how can the scanner be used to aid in the analysis of both bones and artifacts from archaeological excavations.
 Some examples: